lynnfaraday/aresmush.com/_root/tutorials/code/localization.md

 ## Backup Locale

 The localization system supports a fallback if a string can't be found in the current language.
-For example - if there's no translation for "dispatcher.huh" in the German locale files, it will fall back to the English version.
+For example - if the game's set to German and there's no translation for "dispatcher.huh" in the German locale files, it will fall back to the English version.

 ## Translation Parameters